 In the jungle, the mighty jungle the lion sleeps tonight.

-Cut banana shapes from yellow card stock.
-Write the word “monkey” on one of them.
+Cut banana shapes from yellow cardstock, and write the word “monkey” on one of them.
 Write the names of other safari animals on the remaining bananas.
 Place them in a safari hat.
 Have the kids gather in a circle and take turns picking a banana out of the hat.
-If a player chooses an animal other than the monkey, he has to run around the circle imitating that animal.
-When a player chooses the monkey banana, however, he is the lucky winner of a prize.
+If a player chooses an animal other than the monkey, he or she has to run around the circle imitating that animal.
+When a player chooses the monkey banana, however, he or she is the lucky winner of a prize.
 Keep playing until everyone has a turn to be the lucky monkey.

 Catch the Snake's Tail